Tiberias: History

-Biblical era

-Jewish tradition holds that Tiberias was built on the site of the ancient Israelite village of Rakkath or Rakkat, first mentioned in the Book of Joshua.

-In Talmudic times, the Jews still referred to it by this name.

 Roman period

 Herodian period

 Tiberias was founded sometime around 18–20 CE in the Herodian Tetrarchy of Galilee and Perea by the Roman client king Herod Antipas, son of Herod the Great.
 Herod Antipas made it the capital of his realm in Galilee and named it after the Roman emperor Tiberius.
 The city was built in immediate proximity to a spa which had developed around seventeen natural mineral hot springs, Hammat Tiberias.
 Tiberias was at first a strictly pagan city, but later became populated mainly by Jews, with its growing spiritual and religious status exerting a strong influence on balneological practices.
 Conversely, in Antiquities of the Jews, the Roman-Jewish historian Josephus calls the village with hot springs Emmaus, today's Hammat Tiberias, located near Tiberias.
 This name also appears in his work The Jewish War.

 Under the Roman Empire, the city was known by its Koine Greek name Τιβεριάς (Tiberiás, Τιβεριάδα).

 In the days of Herod Antipas, some of the most religiously orthodox Jews, who were struggling against the process of Hellenisation, which had affected even some priestly groups, refused to settle there: the presence of a cemetery rendered the site ritually unclean for the Jews and particularly for the priestly caste.
 Antipas settled many non-Jews there from rural Galilee and other parts of his domains in order to populate his new capital, and built a palace on the acropolis.
 The prestige of Tiberias was so great that the Sea of Galilee soon came to be named the Sea of Tiberias; however, the Jewish population continued to call it Yam HaKineret, its traditional name.
 The city was governed by a city council of 600 with a committee of ten until 44 CE, when a Roman procurator was set over the city after the death of Herod Agrippa I. The city is estimated to have had a population between 4,500 and 15,000 during the first century CE.

 Tiberias is mentioned in as the location from which boats had sailed to the opposite, eastern side of the Sea of Galilee.
 The crowd seeking Jesus after the miraculous feeding of the 5000 used these boats to travel back to Capernaum on the north-western part of the lake.

-In 61 CE Herod Agrippa II annexed the city to his kingdom whose capital was Caesarea Philippi.
+In 61 CE, Herod Agrippa II annexed the city to his kingdom whose capital was Caesarea Philippi.